 - Make changes to the lease agreement with the approval of the tenant

-- Be notified when a tenant is looking to leave for extended periods of time
+- Recieve notice when a tenant is looking to leave for extended periods of time

 - Be notified when a tenant is looking to vacate their rental premises

-- Evict a tenant for violating the terms and conditions of the rental agreement
+- Evict a tenant for violating the terms and conditions of the lease agreement

 North Dakota landlords also have certain responsibilities under the statewide landlord-tenant act.
-You have a responsibility to:
+A landlord must:

 - Provide a habitable dwelling that meets all federal, state and local laws